awwright/magnode/doc/en/user/setup.md

 Where <i>db-options</i> is <code>-d <i>database</i></code> and (if necessary) <code>-h user@pass:host:port</code>, and where superuser-id is the Superuser id from the setup program.
 You may also provide <code>--random-password</code> to generate some random password.
 If not, enter a password for the new account when prompted.

-Finally, you'll need to setup the theme.
-See "Setting up the theme" below.

 The webserver can now be started by running <code>./sites/localhost/httpd.js</code>.